jillesca/DEVWKS-3337/README.md

 # DEVWKS-3337 - DYI your AI agents for Service Providers

+> [!IMPORTANT]
+> This repository is no longer maintained.
+Please use <https://github.com/jillesca/sp_oncall>, which works seamlessly with the Cisco DevNet Sandbox and gNMIBuddy.

 ## Lab Overview

 This repository contains resources and configurations for the Cisco Live workshop `DEVWKS-3337`.